-Clinical researchers inevitably rely on community members to participate in studies, but there is immense value to seeking a deeper engagement with community stakeholders, says Consuelo H. Wilkins, M.D., associate professor of medicine and Vice President for Health Equity at Vanderbilt University Medical Center.
+Clinical researchers inevitably rely on community members to participate in studies, but there is immense value to seeking a deeper engagement with community stakeholders, says Consuelo H. Wilkins, M.D., an associate professor of medicine and Vice President for Health Equity at Vanderbilt University Medical Center.

 “New interventions and prevention strategies can’t be based on what we think affected people want.
 Research should consider the needs, priorities and values of the people we’re trying to impact,” said Wilkins.
 “We need to hear and learn by engaging directly.”

 “‘We’re only patients the short time we’re at the doctor.
 The rest of the time we’re people.'”